Public Sector Integrity Commissioner

-The Office of the Public Sector Integrity Commissioner of Canada is one of the Independent Oversight Offices created as part of the Canadian Federal Accountability Act.
+The Office of the Public Sector Integrity Commissioner of Canada is one of the Independent Oversight Offices created by the Public Servants Disclosure Protection Act (PSPD Act) as part of the Canadian Federal Accountability Act.
 The Office investigates wrongdoing in the federal public sector and helps protect whistleblowers, and those who participate in investigations, from reprisal.
-Joe Friday is the current Commissioner, named on March 27, 2015.
+Harriet Solloway is the current Commissioner, named on September 27, 2023.